A list of frequently asked questions about the Frist.

 Yes!
 The Frist Art Museum was conceived as a place for people of all ages, backgrounds, and levels of knowledge to learn about art and deepen their awareness of its role in the world around us.
 We hope that by coming to the Frist Art Museum, people will view their world in new ways and gain a deeper understanding of how artistic expression and art (in all its forms) enrich our lives every day, from the clothes we wear to the vehicles we ride and the tools we use.
 Many of our programs are free, and tours and activities that take place in the galleries are free with the purchase of a ticket.

-May children come to the Frist?
+Will children enjoy a visit to the Frist?
 Will they have fun?

 Yes!
 We offer programs and resources designed specifically for children and families.
 What’s more, admission for visitors ages 18 and younger is always FREE.
 (Note that even when admission is free, an admission sticker is still required for entry into the galleries.)
 Children under 13 must be accompanied by an adult.